 The Cook Islands prime minister has urged the international community not to be deterred by a minority of countries reluctant to decarbonise.

-Henry Puna was among the speakers at the Asia Pacific Energy Leaders' Summit this week in Wellington.
+Henry Puna gave a speech Thursday at the Asia Pacific Energy Leaders' Summit in Wellington.

-But the prime minister criticised the United States administration for pulling out of the Paris Climate Agreement.
+But he criticised the US administration for pulling out of the Paris Climate Agreement.

-But he said that from the Cook Islands' perspective it was best to not worry too much about what other countries did in their response to climate change.
+He began by saying that from the Cook Islands' perspective it was best to not worry too much about what other countries did no the issue.